somleng/freeswitch-config/docs/DDNS_CONFIGURATION.md

 # Dynamic DNS (DDNS) Configuration

-[This article] explains in detail how to setup a DDNS on AWS using a lambda function.

 The following steps are adapted from [this article](https://aws.amazon.com/blogs/compute/building-a-dynamic-dns-for-route-53-using-cloudwatch-events-and-lambda/)

 ## Configure a Route 53 Private Hosted Zone